June 30, 2020 by Adam Malik

-“You need to have a drop zone for your facility, whether it’s an office, manufacturing, hospitality, restaurant — it really doesn’t matter,” Fotus said.
+“You need to have a drop zone for your facility, whether it’s an office, manufacturing, hospitality, restaurant — it really doesn’t matter,” Fouts said.
 “All those types of delivery companies that are dropping things off, have a drop area [for them].”

 The “drop area” should be cleaned and disinfected regularly.
 And packages should be cleaned and disinfected before being brought into the business.

-“Understanding where those deliveries are going to be, where those touchpoints are going to be, as well as communicating that to your delivery folks — that’s another opportunity to understand who’s coming into your facility, what their protocols and procedures are and making sure their employees are healthy and safe,” Fotus said.
+“Understanding where those deliveries are going to be, where those touchpoints are going to be, as well as communicating that to your delivery folks — that’s another opportunity to understand who’s coming into your facility, what their protocols and procedures are and making sure their employees are healthy and safe,” Fouts said.

 Scheduling will become a critical job function — whether it’s scheduling when employees are in the office, visitors will be coming and going and deliveries.

 “There’s going to be a lot of scheduling, again, knowing there’s going to be a lot of strain on everyone else’s operations trying to get back to full operation,” Fouts said.